ciscoheat/dataclass/README.md

 ## Updating the object

-Since all fields must be `final`, changing the Dataclass object isn't possible, but a static `copy` method is available which you can use to create new objects of the same type in a simple manner:
+Since all fields must be `final`, changing the DataClass object isn't possible, but a static `copy` method is available which you can use to create new objects of the same type in a simple manner:

 ```haxe
 final p = new Person({id: 1, name: "Test"});